Ricardo Teixeira (racing driver)

-Ricardo Teixeira (born 2 August 1984 in Lisbon, Portugal) is an Angolan-Portuguese racing driver.
+Ricardo Teixeira (born 2 August 1984 in Lisbon, Portugal) is an Angolan-Portuguese former racing driver.
 He holds dual nationality and has raced under both nationalities at various points in his career.
 He was the first Angolan driver to drive a Formula 1 car when he was announced as a test driver for Team Lotus for 2011.
 He has been sponsored throughout his career by the Angolan oil company Sonangol.

 Career

 Formula BMW

 Teixeira began his formula racing career in 2001 by driving in the Formula BMW Junior Cup in Portugal.
 He finished in 20th position in the drivers' championship.

 Formula Three

 Teixeira moved to the National Class of the British Formula 3 Championship in 2002, but did not start a race that year.
-In 2003 he raced occasionally in the BRSCC's ARP Formula Three Championship, taking one win and three podiums finish at club racing level.
+In 2003, he raced occasionally in the BRSCC's ARP Formula Three Championship, taking one win and three podiums finish at club racing level.

-He returned to the British Championship in 2005 after taking a couple of years out for study with the Carlin Motorsport team, finishing ninth in the National Class.
+Teixeira returned to the British Championship in 2005 after taking a couple of years out for study with the Carlin Motorsport team, finishing ninth in the National Class.
 The following season, he improved to seventh, despite switching teams to Performance Racing Europe part-way through the year finishing twice in the podium.
 In 2007, he moved up to the Championship Class of the series with Performance Racing, scoring no points.
 For 2008, he moved to the Ultimate Motorsport team's Mygale chassis.

 Teixeira also competed in two races of the German ATS Formel 3 Cup in 2007, and has driven in two Masters of Formula Three races, with a best finish of 24th.